MicrosoftDocs/powerquery-docs/powerquery-docs/data-types.md

    ![Locale setting in Power Query for Desktop applications](images/me-data-types-power-query-desktop-locale.png)

 This **Locale** setting is important for interpreting text values into a specific data type.
-For example, imagine that you have your locale set as English (United States), but one of your columns from one of your csv files has dates in the UK format day/month/year.
+For example, imagine that you have your locale set as English (United States), but one of your columns from one of your CSV files has dates in the UK format day/month/year.

 ![Sample original table](images/me-data-types-locale-sample-original.png)